ZenWave360/zenwave-sdk/docs/index.md

 ## DDD: From Idea to JDL

-- **Domain Map:** First sketch your full domain model:
+- **Domain Map:** Sketch your full domain model

 ![01-DomainMap](01-DomainMap.excalidraw.svg)

-- **Domain Subdomains:** Decompouse your model into manageable subdomains:
+- **Domain Subdomains:** Decompose your model into manageable subdomains

 ![02-DomainSubdomains](02-DomainSubdomains.excalidraw.svg)

 - **Domain Bounded Contexts:** Separate your subdomains as separated bounded contexts.
-Entities from different bounded context can only be linked by _id_ but you can implement _query views_ and caches using patterns like CQRS to syncronize data from different BCs.
+Entities from different bounded context can only be linked by _id_ but you can implement _query views_ and caches using patterns like CQRS to synchronize data from different BCs.

 ![03-DomainBoundedContexts](03-DomainBoundedContexts.excalidraw.svg)